 8. Get out and build a network

 Most of your best work will come from word-of-mouth recommendations.
-Which is why building a solid local network is good for you and great for business.
+Which is why building a solid local network is great for business.
 Make friends with other freelancers and agencies on your own doorstep.
+Go to local events and be a friendly face.
 Because the more people you know, the more opportunities will come your way.

 9. Ditch the home office, move to the city